0x-Imp0ster/htb/help/README.md

 Wed 22 May <b><u>18:28:01</u></b> UTC 2019
 </pre>

-*After changing the local system time, it would revert back within a few seconds, even after disabling any kind of NTP daemon and service I could find!
-I finally tracked it down to the Guest Additions of VirtualBox being too <helpful> so after disabling* `vboxadd-service` *the time change stuck.*
+*[After changing the local system time, it would revert back within a few seconds, even after disabling any kind of NTP daemon and service I could find!
+I finally tracked it down to the Guest Additions of VirtualBox being too 'helpful'.
+After disabling* `vboxadd-service` *the time change stuck.]*

 After this the exploit still failed.